 You can read more about the history of the London-wide survey programme in this GiGLer article.

 It is important that the information we hold is accurate.
 We are continually liaising with the London boroughs to verify the data and ensure the information we hold reflects reality.
 Learn more about our open space data validation and verification process.
-If you would like to help us with this process please contact Julie through our contacts page.
+If you would like to help us with this process please contact Laura through our contacts page.

 GiGL’s open space work is supported by GiGL Advisors.

 Public Open Space provides a benchmark for the provision of publicly accessible open space across the capital, categorising spaces according to their size, facilities and local importance.
 Spaces are designated according to a hierarchy of categories documented in The London Plan, which also sets out a maximum desirable distance that London residents should travel in order to access Public Open Spaces.
 GiGL has mapped the resulting areas of deficiency to Public Open Space.

 GiGL has sourced the POS designations from published borough documents, and by liaising with some borough officers.
 In cases where the designations are unclear, or where information is not available, GiGL has surmised likely designations from other information in the open space dataset using a carefully devised set of rules.

 The Public Open Space data is dynamic and is updated on an ongoing basis.

 Knowing the current status of London’s open spaces is critical for their good management.
 GiGL’s open space information is providing the evidence base behind the ALGG – the strategic green infrastructure project which spans the entire capital.
 It is also vital in helping plan and manage smaller scale green infrastructure projects across the city.